 – AS-Config

-The AS-Config IE contains information about RRC configuration information in the source eNB which can be utilized by target eNB to determine the need to change the RRC configuration during the handover preparation phase.
+The AS-Config IE contains information about RRC configuration information in the source RAN which can be utilized by target NG-RAN node to determine the need to change the RRC configuration during the handover preparation phase.
 The information can also be used after the handover is successfully performed or during the RRC connection re-establishment or resume.

 AS-Config information element